 (d) Large business prime contractors serving as mentors in the DHS Mentor-Protégé program are eligible for a post-award incentive for subcontracting plan credit.
 The mentor may receive credit for costs it incurs to provide assistance to a protégé firm.
 The mentor may use this additional credit towards attaining its subcontracting plan participation goal under the same or another DHS contract.
-The amount of credit given to a mentor firm for these protégé developmental assistance costs shall be calculated on a dollar for dollar basis and reported in the Summary Subcontract Report via the Electronic Subcontracting Reporting System (eSRS) at www.esrs.gov.
-For example, a mentor/large business prime contractor would report a \$10,000 subcontract to the protégé/small business subcontractor as \$15,000.
+The amount of credit given to a mentor firm for these protégé developmental assistance costs shall be calculated on a dollar for dollar basis and reported in the Summary Subcontract Report via the Electronic Subcontractor would report a \$10,000 subcontract to the protégé/small business subcontractor as \$15,000.
 The Mentor and Protégé will submit a signed joint statement agreeing on the dollar value of the developmental assistance and the Summary Subcontract Report.